eoctet/accordion/docs/dev_manual_En.md

 By default, the content format of the email is in HTML format, and email attachments are not currently supported.

+> [!WARNING]
-> ⚠️ **Attention**: Please strictly check the content of your email to ensure that it does not contain script injections such as `js`, which are often intercepted by the email system.
+> Please strictly check the content of your email to ensure that it does not contain script injections such as `js`, which are often intercepted by the email system.

 ```java
 ActionConfig emailAction = ActionConfig.builder()